fortran-lang/fortran-lang.org/MINIBOOKS.md

 ---
 ```

-As with single-page mini-books, you should use `<h2>` headings to break-up each
+As with single-page mini-books, you should use headings to break-up each
 page into a logical structure.
-Each `<h2>` heading on the current page will show up in the hyperlinked table-of-contents.
+Each  heading on the current page will show up in the inpage table-of-contents.

 ### 2.3 Add your mini-book to the Learn page